ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 ## Effect of efficiency & forecast error on carbon price

 The optimization done in this work is with perfect foresight.
 Optimizing with perfect foresight allows us to put an upper limit on both money and carbon savings.
 In reality, a battery will be operated with imperfect foresight of future prices.

 Because we are interested in the ratio between carbon & economic savings, taking the ratio of maximum carbon to maximum economic savings is hopefully useful.
 The assumption is that the relative dispatch error (in % lost carbon or money) is the same for both objectives.

-If we make mistakes on the dispatch of our battery due to forcast errors, we may end up with a delta of `$400` and `50 tC`, giving a carbon price of `$/tC 8`.

-Assuming that we still have a carbon delta of `50 tC` may be a stretch.
-Roundtrip efficiency would affect price & carbon performance equally, but the signals are different.

-Initially this was counter-intuitive.
-It makes sense that high electricity prices are a good thing for low carbon electricity - a high electricity price makes the business case for renewable generation and battery storage stronger.

-Here we see that the more expensive the electricity, the higher of carbon price to counter the value of the that electricity.

-The dirtier the electricity, the lower carbon price we need to incentive to save the same amount of money.
-This reminds me of a similar situation in energy efficiency - highest value when replacing dirty or inefficient plant.

 ## Data